What is the Babbasa Equal Opportunity Ambassador Network?

 When can I start my challenges and do you check in on progress?

-As soon as you’ve had your induction, completed your Agreement as an EOA, and we have carried out any necessary DBS checks (if mentoring is one of your challenges), you are welcome to start on your challenges and your designated point of contact will be there to support you.
+As soon as you’ve had your induction, completed your Agreement Form as an EOA, and we have carried out any necessary DBS checks (if mentoring is one of your challenges), you are welcome to start on your challenges and your designated point of contact will be there to support you.

-In terms of checking in, it is very much a two-way process and is designed to get a feel for how you are managing during your time as an EOA, and if there’s anything else you need from us, and also what could be improved.
+In terms of checking in, it is very much a two-way process and is designed to get a feel for how you are managing during your time as an EOA, if there’s anything else you need from us, and also what could be improved.
 We’re strong believers in continuously iterating and refining the way we work.
 We do, however, keep in touch throughout the process.
 See the answer to ‘How will you stay in touch?’

 How many hours will I need to commit?